Cry Wolf: a HERO Television Special

 During an extermination mission in Colorado in the United States, she clashed with and proceeded to fight alongside Kimberly Anne Foxglove, a scientist and the Chief Executive Officer of SHADOW Company.
 Nightshade ultimately joined the then fledgling private military company, later becoming SHADOW’s most effective Disinfestor.
 Though more capable when working alone, she eventually helps Foxglove form the Edelweiss unit whose members have been exposed to the Insania Virus and then “cured” using the Amaranthus serum, transforming them into Revenants as well.

 She currently serves as the primary assassin and infiltrator of Kill Team Edelweiss as well as one of the team’s two saboteurs.
 Depending on the mission, she also would take on the role of the unit’s sub-commander due to her exceptional knowledge of battlefield tactics, albeit with much disinclination.
-Even when not on an official assignment for the Company, she frequently uses her supposed rest and relaxation time by training for the next operation, performing mercenary work for third parties, and going on unauthorized purges.
+Even when not on an official assignment for the Company, she frequently uses her supposed rest and relaxation time by training for the next operation, performing mercenary work for other factions, and going on unauthorized purges.

 Despite having renounced her highborn upbringing, she maintains the image of a gentle, comely and well-mannered young woman.
 This is where the façade ends.
 In reality, the former aristocrat turned mercenary is anti-social, quiet, and fatalistic.
 She is exceptionally aloof towards others to the point that she barely acknowledges the presence of those around her and cares nothing for what anyone says or thinks about her whether they be flattering praises or scathing insults.
 Her need for solitude is so immense that she keeps any form of contact to the absolute minimum and prefers to interact with others only when it suits her purposes.